laurelkruse/center-of-mouse/README.md

 1. The program name is `center_of_mouse.py`.
 You want to run this program with `python3`, so you'll type `python3 center_of_mouse.py` into the terminal.

 2. Next, you need to provide the program with arguments to run it on your specific video.
 The available arguments are:
-  -h, --help            show this help message and exit --video VIDEO         input video for tracking --image_path IMAGE_PATH
+  `-h`, `--help`            show this help message and exit `--video` VIDEO         input video for tracking `--image_path` IMAGE_PATH
-                        directory for image export --output OUTPUT       directory for tracked frame export --fps FPS             frame rate for image extraction
+                        directory for image export `--output` OUTPUT       directory for tracked frame export `--fps` FPS             frame rate for image extraction

---video is the only required argument.
+`--video` is the only required argument.
 However, I'd recommend setting the fps   to small value as tracking a mouse at the video frame rate (probably 30 frames per second) is excessive.

 In this case, you'll add the video and fps arguments like this:
 `python3 center_of_mouse.py --video {drag and drop your video file into terminal} --fps 1`